You will need:

 - Topstitch 1/4" along the cuff seam to add a finished look to cuff (contrasting thread looks great).

 - Fold case in half with RIGHT sides together and trim all excess material to 21" from the fold.

 - Match up cuff & case seam together and sew the side of the case at 1/4" turning at the bottom and completing the pillowcase.
 Zig zag or surge raw edges to prevent raveling.
 Turn inside out and press completed case.

 NOTE: A French seam along the side & bottom of the case will eliminate having to surge or zigzag and makes for a clean edge without loose threads.

 NOTE: If using a directional pattern material such as animals, wording, boats, etc, these should be placed so they appear upside down or facing away from you.
 This makes them look correct on the pillowcase when facing the cuff or opening to the case.
 The bundles are assembled with the opening of the case at the bottom.
 This prevents the case from flopping open when the children are handling their new bundle.
 A “scattered” pattern is not affected and does not matter how it appears on the case.

 Google “tube pillowcase tutorial” for additional help

-Sewing Instructions 4 standard pillowcase
+Sewing Instructions for standard pillowcase